MarkRBishop/readmeGenerator/README.md

   ## Description
-  This application generates a README through a series of prompts, then writes the README for you!
+  This application generate a README through a series of prompts, then write the README for you!

   ## Table of Contents
   - [Description](#description)